bookingactivities/booking-activities/readme.txt

 * Fix - Booking refunded email was sent twice
 * Fix - Events were not correctly sorted by date on Safari iOS / MacOS
 * Fix - Cannot switch templates in editor if too many events were loaded
+* Fix - Users having the bookacti_manage_booking_activities capability can now access the admin panel with WC even without manage_woocommerce or edit_posts
 * Dev - Refactor the process to trigger form actions
 * Dev - Refactor the booking system picked_events attribute
 * Dev - Refactor the data bound to WC cart item / order item